SPP 213: Reduction in Force

 In situations involving allegations of discrimination based on race, sex, age, religion, national origin, sexual orientation, disability, and Vietnam-era veteran status, the review is conducted by the Office of Equity & Inclusion, Office of Human Resources, which submits a recommendation to the vice provost/vice president, who makes a decision.

 An employee who elects to receive buyout pay and pursue an appeal does not receive buyout pay until the appeal has concluded and the appropriate administrator has issued a decision.
 The affected employee is placed on administrative leave with pay at his or her current salary rate 15 days after receiving a notice of layoff.
 If the appeal is denied, the amount of buyout pay is reduced by the salary the employee has received while on paid administrative leave.

 The vice provost/vice president or designee provides a written decision regarding the appeal to the affected employee and department head within 15 days of receiving either the recommendation of the Appeal Committee or the Office of Equity & Inclusion, Office of Human Resources.
 The decision is final and cannot be grieved to a university grievance committee or other university hearing body.
 In cases in which the appeal is submitted to the president as designated in this provision, the president or designee provides a written decision to the affected employee, the department head, and the appropriate vice provost/vice president within 15 days of receiving the applicable recommendation.

 Reprisal for Whistle-Blowing Activity

-If an employee who receives a layoff notice believes the action resulted from making a prior disclosure of wrongful conduct to the president, the provost of the university, a vice president, or a vice provost, the employee may file a whistle-blower complaint with the campus provost.
+If an employee who receives a layoff notice believes the action resulted from making a prior disclosure of wrongful conduct to the president, the provost of the university, a vice president, or a vice provost, the employee may file a whistle-blower complaint with the provost or vice president with oversight of the academic or administrative unit.
 (See the Academic Affairs Policies and Procedures Manual— ACD 204–07, “‘Whistle-Blowing’ and Personnel Actions.”)